 - Click Create.

-The load balancer will be created.
-Note that this can take between one to five minutes.
+The load balancer is created.
+This can take a few minutes.

 - In the AWS console, example the load balancer external name. shown in the DNS name column of the load balancers list.

-- Connect to your DNS Service provider and add a CNAME record mapping the AWS load balancer name to
+- Connect to your DNS service provider and add a CNAME record mapping the AWS load balancer name to the external name.

 For example: CNAME host: www.[your external name], target: aws...com.